mebeim/aoc/2022/README.md

 [Problem statement][d21-problem] — [Complete solution][d21-solution] — [Back to top][top]

-**Note**: my solution for part 2 of today's solution relies on the fact that the input is a well-formed binary expression tree.
+**Note**: my solution for part 2 of today's problem relies on the fact that the input is a well-formed binary expression tree.
 This is not explicitly stated in the problem statement, and is an assumption I (and many others) made to solve the problem with a rather simple algorithm.